-JPSS satellites provide sophisticated meteorological data and observations of atmosphere, ocean, and land for short-term, seasonal, and long-term monitoring and forecasting.
+JPSS satellites provide sophisticated meteorological data and observations of atmosphere, ocean, and land for daily and long-term monitoring and forecasting.
 NOAA’s National Weather Service uses this data to increase the accuracy of forecasts three to seven days in advance of a severe weather event.
 These forecasts allow for early warnings and enable emergency managers to make timely decisions to protect American lives and property, including ordering effective evacuations.

 JPSS satellites also provide support for zero- to three-day operational forecasting.
 JPSS data are particularly important in polar regions where other observational data are sparse.
 In Alaska, JPSS provides critical data for nearly all of the weather forecasting for aviation, as well as for the economically vital maritime, oil, and gas industries.

-As the nation’s polar-orbiting satellite fleet, JPSS also enables scientists and forecasters to study long-term climate trends by extending the more than 30-year satellite data record.
+JPSS also enables scientists and forecasters to study long-term climate trends by extending the more than 30-year satellite data record.

 Information from JPSS satellites supports every aspect of NOAA’s mission, ensuring a more “Weather-Ready Nation,” healthy coasts, resilient coastal communities, and adapting and mitigating climate change.

-Satellites in the JPSS constellation gather global measurements of conditions in the atmosphere, oceans, and on land—including temperature, moisture, clouds, rainfall, dense fog, volcanic ash, fire locations, smoke plumes, vegetation, snow and ice cover, and ozone.
+Satellites in the JPSS constellation gather global measurements of conditions in the atmosphere, in the oceans, and on land—including temperature, moisture, clouds, rainfall, dense fog, volcanic ash, fire locations, smoke plumes, vegetation, snow and ice cover, and ozone.

 JPSS includes five polar-orbiting satellites with four or more instruments and a versatile ground system.
-The satellites are the Suomi National Polar-orbiting Partnership (Suomi NPP), NOAA-20 (previously called JPSS-1), NOAA-21 (previously called JPSS-2), JPSS-3, and JPSS-4.
+The satellites are the Suomi National Polar-orbiting Partnership (Suomi NPP), NOAA-20 (previously called JPSS-1), NOAA-21 (previously called JPSS-2), and the soon-to-be launched JPSS-3, and JPSS-4.
 The ground system, which allows the satellites to communicate their data back to Earth, also supports satellite missions operated by partner organizations, such as the Department of Defense, the European Organisation for the Exploitation of Meteorological Satellites, and the Japan Aerospace Exploration Agency.

-The instruments currently flying on board NOAA-21, NOAA-20, and Suomi NPP are the Advanced Technology Microwave Sounder (ATMS), Cross-track Infrared Sounder (CrIS), Visible Infrared Imaging Radiometer Suite (VIIRS), and the Ozone Mapping and Profiler Suite (OMPS).
-NOAA-21 (formerly called JPSS-2) launched November 10, 2022.
+The instruments currently flying on board NOAA-21, NOAA-20, and Suomi NPP are the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Visible Infrared Imaging Radiometer Suite (VIIRS), and the Ozone Mapping and Profiler Suite (OMPS).
+NOAA-21 (formerly called JPSS-2) launched on November 10, 2022.
 JPSS-3 and -4 have anticipated launch dates in 2028 and 2032, respectively.

 The Joint Polar Satellite System program consists of two projects supporting the new generation of polar-orbiting operational environmental satellites.